 Visiting mosques in Dubai are the best ways to learn deeply about the Islamic traditions and architecture.
 Located in the historic district of Dubai on the western side of Dubai Creek, Grand Mosque boasts of architecture and the tallest minaret in the whole of Dubai.

-There are simply two reasons which make this mosque worthy of a visit:
+There are simply two reasons that makes Grand Bur Dubai Masjid worthy of a visit:

 Grand Mosque Dubai Architecture